 Tacos are one of the most beloved foods around.
 I have yet to meet a child (or adult!) who doesn’t love tacos.
-They are a staple in many families – mine included!
+They are a staple in many families – ours included!

 Taco kits and fast food restaurants, however, have eroded the quality of the beloved taco.
 They have become rich with the kinds of things we don’t want to be feeding our kids – salt, preservatives, MSG, and a hefty dose of saturated fat.

 The good news is that you can make amazing, nutritious tacos with this simple technique.
 You can easily make a meal that is loaded with veggies and flavor and that all-around taco deliciousness that we all love!

 Your family will love them – I promise!

 Please experiment and find the spice balance you love.
 Make it your own!